 The first in a sequence of two senior capstone design project courses.
 Student teams will complete a system design project under the supervision of an industry or mission client.
 Teamwork, project planning and management, specification, budgeting, design review, prototyping, testing, weekly reporting, project reports, and oral presentations.
 The deliverables are: Project Proposal, Conceptual Design Review, and Preliminary Design Review.
 Fees: Additional fee required.
 Prerequisites: Instructor's approval and ENGR3100, ENGR3110, ENGR3120, ENGR3400, ENGR3410

 ENGR4972 Senior Design Project II/Capstone (2)

 The second in a sequence of two senior capstone design project courses.
 Student teams will complete a system design project under the supervision of an industry or mission client.
 Teamwork, project planning and management, specification, budgeting, design review, prototyping, testing, weekly reporting, project reports, and oral presentations.
-The deliverables are: Prototype Review, Final Implementation Review and Design Report for the client.
+The deliverables are: Critical Design Review, Final Implementation Review and Design Report for the client.
 Fees: Additional fee required.
 Prerequisites: ENGR4971